jmy12k3/binance-miner/README.md

 ### Type hints

-1. Always add type hint on function parameters
+1. Always add type hints on function parameters
-    - Annotate if you cannot type hint that specific class
+    - Add ```typing.Annotate``` if you cannot type hint that specific class
 2. Always add the most detailed type hints if possible
     - e.g., ```dict[str, int]``` is always better than ```dict```, ```dict[str, Any]``` or ```dict[Any, str]```
 3. Add function annotation ```->``` if the type of return cannot be identified by IDE